django18/Algorithms-Javascript/README.md

-# Algorithms-Javascript-
+# Algorithms-Javascript
-Contains implementation of algorithms in javascript
+Contains implementation of algorithms in javascript :

+# Sorting
+* Merge Sort